 As a professional aluminum die casting supplier for over 20 years, Yongzhu Casting has seen that even the smallest mold geometry detail — such as a draft angle — can determine whether a casting ejects cleanly or cracks at the mold line.

 This guide explains everything buyers and engineers need to know about draft angle design, from principles and recommended ranges to how we control precision in production.
+Even a 0.5° difference can decide whether a part releases cleanly or scuffs at the gate.

 In die casting, the draft angle is the intentional taper applied to the vertical walls of a cavity or core.